woocart/localizations/UK/products-electronics.md

 - Text, call and get notifications directly from your Bluetooth connected Gear S3.
 - Make payments with Samsung Pay, almost anywhere you can swipe or tap a credit card.
 - The built-in GPS keeps track of your activity and makes it easy to share your location.
 The Gear S3 is compatible with both Android and iOS smartphones.
-- With military-grade performance, the Gear S3 resists water, dust, extreme temperatures, and the occasional drop.
+- With a military-grade performance, the Gear S3 resists water, dust, extreme temperatures, and the occasional drop.

 ### Apple Watch Series 3 42mm, GPS Only - Aluminum with Gray Sport Band

 Price: 349.89

 Take a call when you’re out on the water.
 Ask Siri to send a message.
-Stream your favorite songs on your run.
+Stream your favourite songs on your run.
 And do it all while leaving your phone behind.
 Apple Watch Series 3 with cellular.
 Now you have the freedom to go with just your watch.

 - 1.3 Inch (340 x 272) Display, Changeable Faces with Widgets.
 - Displays Notifications and Runs Apps, Accelerometer and gyroscope, Heart rate sensor.